Associate Reformed Presbyterian Church: Southern synod

-The Associate Reformed Presbyterian Church of today traces its roots to the Synod of the South, formed in 1803 by the Rev. Mr. Lindsay, the Rev. Mr. Finney, Rev. Stafford Currie Millen, Dr. Pressly, Dr. Isaac Grier, Dr. Boyce, the Rev. Mr. McCutchen and a handful other early ARP ministers.
+The Associate Reformed Presbyterian Church of today traces its roots to the Synod of the South, formed in 1803.
 Almost immediately after forming the Synod of the South, the ministers looked into forming a seminary closer to home for the education of the ministry and the growth of the church.
 Many of the ministers were traveling for more than thirty days on horseback to attend Synod meetings in the North.
 While they were gone, the churches and the congregations suffered in their absence.
 The solution they agreed to work towards was an academy called the Clarke and Erskine Seminary, which later became known as Erskine College and Seminary.

 Western synod

 While the larger Presbyterian Church was a mix of Scottish and English Presbyterians, several smaller Presbyterian groups were almost entirely Scottish Seceders, and they displayed the process of assimilation into the broader American religious culture.
 Fisk (1968) traces the history of the Associate Reformed Church in the Old Northwest from its formation by a union of Associate and Reformed Presbyterians in 1782 to the merger of this body with the Seceder bodies to form the United Presbyterian Church in 1858.
 It became the Associate Reformed Synod of the West and remained centered in the Midwest.
 It withdrew from the parent body in 1820 because of Confessional disagreements regarding the administration of sacraments.

 The Associate Reformed Synod of the West maintained the characteristics of an immigrant church with Scottish roots, emphasized the Westminster Standards, used only the Psalms in public worship, was Sabbatarian and was strongly abolitionist and anti-Catholic.
 In the 1850s however, it exhibited evidence of assimilation.
 It showed greater ecumenical interest, greater interest in the evangelization of the West and of the cities, and a declining interest in maintaining the unique characteristics of its Scotch-Irish past.